What is safeguarding?

 Everyone who works with children, including teachers, GPs, nurses, midwives, health visitors, early years professionals, youth workers, police, accident and emergency staff, paediatricians, voluntary and community workers and social workers, has a responsibility for keeping them safe.

-During your pregnancy, the professionals who care for you and your baby, including midwives and public health nurses (health visitors), will be trained in recognising the risks and signs of abuse and neglect in children.
+During your pregnancy, the professionals who care for you and your baby, including midwives and health visitors, will be trained in recognising the risks and signs of abuse and neglect in children.
 They’ll often be the first to spot when a child is at risk of harm, and will know whether action needs to be taken to protect that child.